castelao/CoTeDe/README.rst

 --------------

 CoTeDe can apply different quality control procedures:
-  - The default GTSPP or EGOOS procedure;
+  - The default GTSPP, EGOOS or Argo procedures;
   - A custom set of tests, including user defined thresholds;
   - A novel approach based on Anomaly Detection, described by `Castelao 2015 <http://arxiv.org/abs/1503.02714>`_;
+  - Fuzzy Logic approach proposed by Morello et.al.
+2014;
+  - A complete fuzzy logic procedure, with traditional deffuzification, proposed by Castelão 2016;

 Process multiple files in parallel, ideal for large datasets.